-Bucket list activities for you and your dog
+20+ bucket list activities for you and your dog (2026 edition)

 Senior German Shepherd Dog resting on a gray sofa with a yellow ball in his mouth

-A dog bucket list isn't just something for when dog is old or unwell; it can be a list for dogs that organises everything you want to do together, no matter their age.
+A dog bucket list isn't just something for when a dog is old or unwell; it can organise everything you want to do together, no matter their age.

 This list largely depends on your dog, what they like and what you both enjoy doing together, but if you need some pointers, we're here to help.